jerickjoe111/launch-school/JS210/js_definitive_guide/04_expressions_and_operators.md

   - one simple expression that evaluates to an array: `array`
   - one simple expression that evaluates to an integer: `0`

-The new complex expresison evaluates to the value stored at the specified index of the specified array.
+The new complex expression evaluates to the value stored at the specified index of the specified array.

 ### Primary Expressions:

 Primary expressions are those that stand alone (they do not include any other simpler expression).

 Primary expressions in JS are:
-  - constant or literal values: ( like `1`, `'aloha'`, etc.)
+  - constant or literal values: (like `1`, `'aloha'`, etc.)
   - certain keywords: `true`, `false`, `null`, `this`
   - references to variables, constants or properties of the global object: (like `i`, or `undefined`)